How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Light Requirements

 Beetle Peperomia Plant grows best in medium to bright indirect light (filtered light).
-Keep it away from direct sunlight to avoid scorching the leaves.
+Keep it away from direct sunlight to avoid scorching, brown patches on the leaves.

-Too little light will result in a leggy plant.
+Too little light will result in a leggy plant, with stretched-out stems.
 If the natural light is too low, consider investing in grow lights to supplement it.
-Take a look at these full spectrum grow lights on Amazon.

-Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and also prevent leggy growth.
+Regularly turn the pot to ensure that the plant receives light on all sides for balanced growth and also prevent leggy growth.

 Temperature and Humidity

 Beetle Peperomia Plant requires an average warmth of 15-260C.
-Temperatures outside this range may cause reduced growth, wilting and leaf loss.
-Keep it away from drafts as they may result in stunted growth and leaf drop.
+Keep it away from drafts as temperatures outside this range may cause reduced growth, wilting and leaf loss.

 Fertilizer